 Welcome to St. Therese Chinese Catholic School

 Our academically rigorous curriculum also incorporates leadership and service opportunities.
 Students are encouraged to take an active role in their school community.
-Starting in 1st grade, all students are required to fulfill a service component.
+Starting in 1st grade, all students fulfill a service component.
 Additionally, junior high students are given the opportunity to hold a school service job such as crossing guard, lunch helper, or office messenger.
 These service and leadership roles help develop individuals who are effective communicators, problem solvers, and oriented toward service.

 At the heart of St. Therese School is faith formation.
 All students from early childhood through junior high participate in religious instruction every day.
 Students grow in their love for God through preparing for and leading school and family liturgies, altar serving, singing in the choir, and preparing for the Sacraments.
 While not every student is Catholic, most of our students engage actively in faith-based activities outside of school such as retreats, pilgrimages, and service projects that help students cherish, live, and grow in a faith-filled life.